Wonderful Novels That Bring India to Life

 15. 15

-Paul Mark Scott wrote “The Jewel in the Crown,” a story set during the final years of British rule in India.
-It begins with the arrest of an Indian man accused of assaulting an Englishwoman, which exposes the tensions between colonizers and the people they control.
+Paul Scott wrote “The Jewel in the Crown,” the first book in his Raj Quartet series.
+The story begins in 1942, during the final years of British rule in India.
+An Indian man, Hari Kumar, stands accused of assaulting an Englishwoman, Daphne Manners.

 16. 16